firesidefiction/firesidefiction.github.io/_posts/issues/15-Jan-Mar-2022/issue-101-03/2022-03-29-a-message-from-her-feline-self.md

 generalnote:
 published: false
 ---
-Our mother tears open the moon to shows us futures<br  />
+Our mother tears open the moon to show us futures<br  />
 when we are still wrapped in her belly, womb-warm,<br  />
 nursing trust and waiting to be given shape.
 In sleep,<br  />
 she builds us dreams, a fractal of possibilities,<br  />